 Examine the profiles of your existing customers – what do you know about them?
-In addition to looking at demographic information like age, gender, geographical location and socio-economic background, engage in a conversation with your customers to find out why they buy your product and why they buy it from you specifically.
+In addition to looking at demographic information like age, gender, geographical location and socio-economic background, engage in a conversation with your customers to find out why they buy your product and why they buy your brand specifically.

 For example, you could find out:

-How many people are actively trying to control their weight?
+How many people are actively trying to live a healthier lifestyle?

 What are their pain points when trying to do this?

-What products do they currently use to help them control their weight?
+What products do they currently use to help them improve their health?

 Would they be interested in your product?